dougeby/IntuneDocs/intune/macos-device-features-settings.md

 [Create a macOS device configuration profile](device-features-configure.md).

 > [!NOTE]
-> These settings can apply to the following enrollment types:
->
-> - Device enrollment
-> - Device enrollment with user approval
-> - Automated device enrollment
-> - All enrollment types, which includes device enrollment, user-approved device enrollment, and automated device enrollment (formerly DEP).
->
-> For more information on these enrollment types, see [macOS enrollment](macos-enroll.md).
+> These settings apply to different enrollment types, with some settings applying to all enrollment options.
+For more information on the different enrollment types, see [macOS enrollment](macos-enroll.md).

 ## AirPrint

-### Device enrollment
+### Settings apply to: Device enrollment

 - **IP address**: Enter the IPv4 or IPv6 address of the printer.
 If you use host names to identify printers, you can get the IP address by pinging the printer in the Terminal app.
 [Get the IP address and path](#get-the-ip-address-and-path) (in this article) provides more details.
 - **Path**: Enter the path of the printer.
 The path is typically `ipp/print` for printers on your network.
 [Get the IP address and path](#get-the-ip-address-and-path) (in this article) provides more details.